jbmensah/airbnb-clone-project/README.md

 Automates testing and deployment workflows through GitHub Actions and Docker.
 This enhances development speed and consistency by minimizing manual errors during build and deployment.

 ---
+## 5. API Security

+Securing the backend APIs is critical to protecting the platform’s data, maintaining trust with users, and preventing malicious activity.
+Below are the key security measures implemented in the StayBackend project:

+---

+### Authentication
+All endpoints are protected using secure authentication mechanisms such as token-based authentication (e.g., JWT).
+This ensures that only verified users can access protected resources.

+**Why it matters**: Prevents unauthorized access to personal user data, booking history, and account settings.

+---

+### Authorization
+Role-based access control (RBAC) is implemented to ensure users can only perform actions permitted by their role (e.g., guest vs host vs admin).

+**Why it matters**: Prevents misuse of system features (e.g., guests modifying property listings) and enforces boundaries between different user roles.

+---

+### Rate Limiting
+Rate limiting is applied to API endpoints to prevent abuse from bots or brute-force attacks by limiting the number of requests allowed per user or IP within a time frame.

+**Why it matters**: Protects the system from denial-of-service attacks and reduces load on the server, ensuring availability for legitimate users.

+---

+### Data Encryption
+Sensitive data (e.g., passwords, payment details) is encrypted in transit using HTTPS and securely hashed at rest (e.g., using bcrypt for passwords).

+**Why it matters**: Protects confidential information from interception and data breaches.

+---

+### Input Validation & Sanitization
+All user inputs are validated and sanitized before processing to prevent SQL injection, cross-site scripting (XSS), and other injection attacks.

+**Why it matters**: Maintains data integrity and prevents malicious code from executing on the server.

+---